photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 If you want to use other hardware for transcoding, choose the appropriate AVC encoder and share the required devices with the `photoprism` service, as shown in the examples above.
 Then [restart the services](../docker-compose.md#step-2-start-the-server) for the changes to take effect.

 Which devices need to be shared and whether additional drivers are required depends on your specific hardware.
 For more information, see the [FFmpeg documentation](https://ffmpeg.org/ffmpeg-devices.html).

+!!! tldr ""
+    In case [FFmpeg is disabled](../config-options.md#feature-flags) or not installed, videos cannot be indexed because still images cannot be created.
+    You should also have [Exiftool enabled](../config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.